kduncanwelke/Amble-Cat/README.md

 Features include:

-Features include:

-* New look!
-Refreshed interface and art
 * Earn Paw Points live as you walk!
-* New bathroom and outdoor views added
+* Main room, kitchen, bathroom and outdoor views
+* Toggle between room views
-* New Bap the Mouse mini game!
+* Bap the Mouse mini game!
 * More decor items available!
 * Purchase new decor items to customize your cat's room
 * More animations and locations for a more immersive experience